 Nursery through 5th grade students need to be in school by 8:35 am.
 Middle School and High School students need to be in school by 8:50 am.
 Some IBDP classes begin at 8:00 am.
 The school day ends at 4:00 pm for all students, except on Wednesdays when classes end up at 3:00 pm.
 Please visit our website for more information on schedules:

 - Middle School (MS) / High School (HS) Schedule

 *COVID-19 SCHOOL PROTOCOLS: Please note that due to government-approved COVID-19 school protocols, arrival and dismissal times starting September 2020 have changed and are staggered.

 Yes.
 Parents may sign up for school transportation at an additional cost.

-Nursery has 15 students per class and PreK and Kindergarten has 18 students per class.
-Elementary has from 18 to 20 students each class.
-Classes in Middle School and High School are from 15 to 18 students.
+Generally, Nursery has up to 15 students per class and Pre-Kindergarten has up to 18 students per class.
+Elementary School (ES) grades (Kindergarten through 5th grade) generally have from 18 to 22 students per class.
+Classes in Middle School and High School generally have from 15 to 20 students.

 Summer school information is usually published on our website around April-May.